DEMOINTLAB_RESIDUALS Fast and accurate matrix residuals

 Rmpv =

-As can be seen the approximate "inverse" R computed by Matlab's inv is off by 5 orders of magnitude.
+As can be seen the approximate "inverse" R computed by Matlab's inv is off by 5 orders of magnitude, and often the sign is not correct.
 Nevertheless it has been shown in the paper above that R contains some useful information:

 k = 2;